cosmicjs/static-website/README.md

 2. The speed of static HTML
 3. The option to use Markdown files

-2. A flexible API to store and fetch content that can be delivered to any device or application regardless of programming language.
-3. A light-weight, static website that loads fast and allows you to also contribute Markdown pages.

 ###How it Works

 1. The build process fetches content from the Cosmic JS API, then builds the static HTML files.